A New Vision for Cyber Threat Intelligence at the MS-ISAC

 - Collect the data for sharing with associated organizations that have more limited capabilities

-These are just a few examples – we’re here to help you along the way!
-Connect today to receive curated, timely, and relevant intelligence.
-The service is designed to provide a high-value, low-risk collection of active, verified indicators of threat activities.
+These are just a few examples.
+We’re here to help you along the way!
+Connect today to receive curated, timely, and relevant threat intelligence.
+The service is designed to provide a high-value, low-risk collection of active, verified malicious indicators of threat activities in the SLTT and elections infrastructure community.